Thyraz/Sonos-Kids-Controller/README.md

 * The server component, running in an node express environment.
 Handles the album library and serves the client component to the browser
 *  The client component, developed in Ionic/angular, which can be run in the browser

-## Hardware
-While you can simply run this software on any server supported by node.js and open it in the browser of your choice (as long as it isn't IE or Edge), the typical use case will be a small box powered by an Raspberry Pi and a capacitive touch screen.

-I recommend a 5" touch screen with a resolution of 800x480, as you otherwise might have to edit the layout of the software.

-Here's a list of what I bought for my player:
-* bla
-* bla
-* bla

 ## Dependencies
-This software uses [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) to control your Sonos hardware.
-So you need to have it running somewhere, for example on the same system as this software.\
+This software uses [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) to control your Sonos hardware. __So you need to have it running somewhere, for example on the same system as this software__.\
 This doesn't have to be the Pi itself, but should be possible too (if it can handle everything performance-wise without any lags).

 ## Usage